manassaloi/manassaloi.github.io/_posts/2021-02-11-playing-being-PM.markdown

 Reading Stratechery is fun.
 Staying up till midnight figuring out a dozen ways a feature might break on production is not.

-Hence you will see a lot of people spending their time reading abstract ideas about design and strategy while declining a 6 PM meeting to close a blocker.
+Hence you will see a lot of people spending their time reading strategy blogposts while declining a 6 PM meeting to close a blocker.

 Playing the PM or Designer is far easy than being one.